elascano/ESPE2604-OOPSW30812/exams/tipan/README.md

 ### Instructor: Jorge Edison Lascano

-### Student

-This is repository for workshops, assignments and evaluations

-### Students: Ronald Tipan
+### Student: Ronald Tipan

-This is folder for exams
+This is Folder for UNIT 1 Exams